verivital/pdev/README.md

     5) Computation time complexity analysis: command: python computation_time.py

-All figures in the paper and .dat files containing data for the tables shoule be reproduced in example folder.
+All figures in the paper and .dat files containing data for the tables should be reproduced in the example folder.